What’s the difference between foaming and gel cleansers? And where do cream cleansers fit into this whole mix? Read on to find out.

 Just like foam cleansers, gel cleansers come in all different shapes and formulas.
 The Acwell Bubble Free pH Balancing Cleanser is a unique one in the arena of gel cleansers as this contains a completely bubble-free formula, AKA no sudsing.

-The formula of the Acwell cleanser revolutionizes the idea of a gel cleansers in that people tend to believe you need bubbles to cleanse your skin properly, but that’s not always the case.
+Gel formulas revolutionize the idea that people tend to believe you need bubbles to cleanse your skin properly, but that’s not always the case.
 This cleanser uses centella asiatica, aloe leaf extract, along with witch hazel to hydrate, calm, and brighten skin with every wash.
 It also contains licorice to further brighten up dull skin.
-Much like the Cosrx cleanser, this one is also low pH, which helps to balance the skin and leave it refreshed post-cleanse.
+Much like Then I Met You’s Soothing Tea Cleansing Gel, this one is also low pH, which helps to balance the skin and leave it refreshed post-cleanse.

 Cream and/or milk cleansers avoid the suds altogether and instead give you a creamy formula that mildly cleanses the skin.
 They’re meant for more sensitive, dry skin types and use natural oils and emulsifiers to cleanse the skin while helping to soothe any redness and inflammation.
 You’ll want to use these on dry skin, much like you would an oil cleanser, as this helps to increase its cleansing abilities, leaving you with fresh, hydrated skin.

-The Missha Near pH Balancing Cleansing Cream is a great option that contains an amino acid-based humectant formula plus a natural saponin complex to gently deep clean the skin and draw moisture to it, keeping it hydrated longer.
-This cleanser is perfect for sensitive skin types who are prone to redness since it’s formulated with as a little ingredients as possible to avoid unnecessarily irritating the skin.
+The Good (Skin) Days A New Leaf Cream Cleanser is a great option that contains a greens-infused formula plus natural fermented green tea and crushed mugwort complex to gently deep clean the skin and draw moisture to it, keeping it hydrated longer.
+This cleanser is perfect for all skin types!

 Trying to find the best cleanser can be a struggle given that there are so many options on the market but hopefully by understanding how each one works it will help you to narrow down your search!
 Don’t feel limited by one particular cleanser category either as the formula is also extremely important.
 At the end of the day, it’s all about ingredient lists and personal preference so you can choose what works for you.